GrieferAtWork/KOSmk4/readme.md

 		- `P64` (4-level) paging on x86_64
 		- `P64.2MiB` and `P64.1GiB` large pages (the later being selected using `cpuid`)
 		- `P64.NX` (No-execute) (selected using `cpuid`)
-		- Lazily identity-mapping (most of) physical memory on x86_64
+		- Lazy identity-mapping (most of) physical memory on x86_64
 	- `mmap()` with support for lazily-initialized and write-back file mappings
 		- Lazy file mappings / Copy-on-write
 	- Emulated memory access (VIO)